-- Is an up and comer or potential successor to the current CEOS, president, etc. in their organization?
+- Is an up and comer or potential successor to the current CEO, president, etc. in their organization?

 The U40 program will provide a unique opportunity to fast-track their initiation into the Rotary Club of Portland by:

-- Offering a six month class that will engage participants with community leaders, giving them upfront access to Portland’s movers and shakers (committed leaders include Wim Wiewel, Mark Goodman, and Katie Poppe, owner of Blue Star Donuts and Little Big Burger).
+- Offering a ten-month leadership program that will engage participants with community leaders, giving them upfront access to Portland’s movers and shakers (committed leaders include the mayor, Wim Wiewel (former president of PSU), Mark Goodman, and Katie Poppe, owner of Blue Star Donuts).

-- Pairing them in a one on one mentored relationship with a past Rotary President who will help guide their Rotary experience in a very focused and interactive style.
+- Pairing each U40 member in a one on one mentoring relationship with a current Rotary member who will help guide their Rotary experience in a very focused and interactive style.

-- Requiring a project component giving the group oversight on a community service endeavor internally selected by them.
+- Requiring a project component giving the U40 class oversight on a community service endeavor internally selected by the class.